neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 The only way for these components to communicate with CKE is via its commands mechanism (@see https://docs.ckeditor.com/ckeditor5/latest/framework/guides/architecture/core-editor-architecture.html#commands) Some commands may take arguments.
 Commands also contain state that is serialized into `formattingUnderCursor` redux state.
-Commands are provided and handled by CKE plugins, which may be registred via the configuration registry explained above.
+Commands are provided and handled by CKE plugins, which may be registered via the configuration registry explained above.

 The values are objects of the following form: